inickey/org-clock-reminder/README.md

 (setq org-clock-reminder-show-icons nil)
 ```

+Additionally, you can customize how your are notified.
+By default the `notifications` library is used, but you may set multiple or alternate notifiers using the hook `org-clock-reminder-notifiers`, with each function taking title and message arguments.

 ## Contributions

 Feel free to send pull requests, feature requests, bug reports or fixes.
 Also I'd like to keep this package as simple as it can be.